ポッドキャストに戻るThe Diary Of A CEO

 彼女は素晴らしい人でした。

-Um, my mother taught me a lot about just like
+Um, my mother taught me a lot about just like bringing intention to what you do.

-and being the child of accomplished parents.
+Bringing sorry and being the child of accomplished parents.

 Most people thought that I would lack the ambition, the preparedness, but my mother taught me that being underestimated is not a bad thing.